NewsLocal News

 The INFRA grant will pay for utility work, road demolition and construction between West Ninth Street and the eastern end of Huntington Bank Field.
 The city plans to slow and trim down the Shoreway, turning it into a 35 mph, tree-lined boulevard.

-Bibb said he’s committed to moving the project forward, regardless of what happens with the Cleveland Browns.
+Bibb said he’s intent on moving the project forward, regardless of what happens with the Cleveland Browns.
 The NFL team is seriously considering a move to Brook Park to a new, domed stadium on land near Cleveland Hopkins International Airport.

 “Listen,” Bibb said Wednesday, “we’ve had very productive conversations with the Haslams and the Browns.
 I’m committed to exploring every option, along with the county executive, to keep the Browns Downtown in the city of Cleveland, playing football on our lakefront.
 But if the Browns go to Brook Park, we will develop our waterfronts.”